 You agree we may contact you without your express permission where we need to do so to provide you with a proper service.
 We shall of course comply with any restrictions of which you notify us in writing.

 We are confident that we provide a high quality of service.
 However, if you are dissatisfied with the service you have received from us or have any query or concern about our work or would like to discuss with us how our service could be improved, please do not hesitate to let us know by first taking it up with the partner who is responsible for handling your affairs.
-If that does not resolve the problem to your satisfaction or you would prefer not to speak with that person, please take it up with Carolyn Hazard, our Compliance Partner.
+If that does not resolve the problem to your satisfaction or you would prefer not to speak with that person, please take up the matter with Carolyn Hazard, our Compliance Partner.
 We undertake to look into any complaint carefully and promptly and to explain the position to you clearly.
-If for any reason we are unable to resolve the problem with you then you may subsequently contact the Institute of Chartered Accountants in England & Wales.
+If for any reason we are unable to resolve the problem with you then you may subsequently contact the ICAEW.

-HW Fisher and its related companies are not authorised by the Financial Conduct Authority (FCA) to conduct investment business services.
-We are licensed by the Institute of Chartered Accountants in England and Wales to provide certain investment services which are complementary to or arise out of the professional services we are providing to you.
+HW Fisher LLP and its related entities are not authorised by the Financial Conduct Authority (FCA) to conduct investment business services.
+We are licensed by the ICAEW to provide certain investment services which are complementary to or arise out of the professional services we are providing to you.

 In particular, we may:

 If, during the provision of professional services to you, you need advice on investments we may refer you to a person authorised by the FCA.
 Any such referral will be made with a view to your receiving independent advice or the independent exercise of discretion, in relation to investments generally.

 Any work performed for you by the PTP will be conducted under separate terms of business.
 The PTP will issue you with its own terms and conditions, will be remunerated separately for its services and will take full responsibility for any services and advice provided and for compliance with the requirements of the Financial Services and Markets Act 2000 and of the FCA.